 by Tony Vidler

-It may seem an obvious question to many however understanding who the most valuable clients are to a firm is not actually universally known it seems.
-There is often an innate understanding of who they are however it is often not underpinned by any analysis.
+It may seem an obvious question however understanding who the most valuable clients are to a firm is not always as simple as it seems.
+There is often an innate understanding of who they are however it is often not underpinned by any analysis or hard data.

 “does the client get it?”

 A key part of the rationale for client segmentation in the first place is to work out who warrants more of the business’ resources – who is worth investing more into?
-While it is absolutely logical to assess the importance of a client to the firm on the basis of their current or future potential monetary value to the business, I would question whether that is enough.
+While it is absolutely logical to assess the importance of a client to the firm on the basis of their current or future potential monetary value to the business, we should question whether that is enough.
+Is it all that matters?

-Of course the financial value of the relationship matters: Investment in the most valuable relationships (current and potentially valuable) should be assessed on the basis of probable return for risk or effort undertaken.
+Of course the financial value of the relationship does matter.
+No question about that.
+We are running businesses that need to be profitable if we are to continue honouring oiur commitments of service to clients and deliver stability and security to our stakeholders.
+Investment in the most valuable relationships (current and potentially valuable) should be assessed on the basis of probable return for risk or effort undertaken.
 The same philosophy should be the primary consideration when it comes to client segmentation, with particular emphasis upon “probable return” over the anticipated life of the business.
 Those with the highest value to the firm become the highest category for service and attention.
 That is logical…but is it enough?

 A client who pays $10,000 per year today is generally assumed to be a higher quality (or higher category) client than one who pays $1,000 per year today.
 If however the $10k client simply doesn’t get the value of advice, or the value you can provide and treats the professional as little more than an order-taker then they are not probably worth as much as the $1k client who buys into the process and understands the value the adviser delivers.